Compared To The Ucr The Nibrs

 The Path Forward: Continued Implementation and Training

 Despite these challenges, the transition to NIBRS is essential for improving the quality and usefulness of crime data.
-To facilitate the transition, the FBI has provided training and technical assistance to law enforcement agencies.
+To make easier the transition, the FBI has provided training and technical assistance to law enforcement agencies.
 Continued efforts are needed to:

 • Provide Funding: Provide adequate funding to support NIBRS implementation.